-If you'd like to know the sort of questions you might be asked before contacting a rescue center, take a look at my Siamese cat adoption considerations page.
+If you'd like to know the sort of questions you might be asked before contacting a rescue center, take a look at Siamese cat adoption considerations.

 Cats come into rescue centers for a number of reasons.
 Their original owners may have died, or the owner's financial situation could have altered, leaving them unable to afford to keep their pet.